AdobeDocs/release-notes.en/current.md

   * **Experience Manager Assets as a Cloud Service**

-    New features in Assets
+    New features in Assets:

     * Content Automation functionality lets Experience Manager Assets use the Adobe Creative Cloud APIs to automate asset production at scale.
 It improves content velocity by dramatically decreasing the time taken and iterations required to create variations of the same asset.
 The functionality does not require any programming and works from within the DAM.
 See [Generate variations of assets using Adobe Creative Cloud integration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/cc-api-integration.html?lang=en).
     * [Adobe Asset Link 3.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) for Adobe Photoshop, Adobe Illustrator, and Adobe InDesign and Adobe [Adobe Asset Link 2.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link-for-xd.html) for Adobe XD is available.
 It supports Assets Essentials and the ability to automatically connect to Experience Manager as a Cloud Service or Assets Essentials.
     * The [Asset bulk ingestor tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) lets you add metadata during a bulk ingestion.

-    New features in the Assets prerelease channel
+    New features in the Assets prerelease channel:

     * The view settings are enhanced to let users choose a default view and a default sorting parameter.
     * The Link share download functionality uses asynchronous downloads that boost the download speed.
 See [Download assets shared using link sharing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/download-assets-from-aem.html?lang=en#link-share-download).